wp-plugins/nelio-ab-testing/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Bug fix: stopping an experiment from the progress page is now working
+* Bug fix: overriding a theme alternative with another one from the progress page of an experiment is now working

+= 1.2 =
+* **New Feature!** You can now test different worpdress themes!
+* Improved page for listing experiments.
+On the one hand, each experiment has an icon to quickly identify its type.
+On the other hand, statuses are now colorized.
+* Improved metadata management when applying the winning page/post alternative.
+* Some minor fixes

 = 1.1.2 =
 * Bug fix: when querying the permalink of an alternative, the original's permalink is returned instead (important, for instance, for social sharing